Ph.D. in economics/management, Wroclaw University of

 The Council for International Exchange of Scholars selected Dr. Pelc to be a Fulbright Professor of Technology and Innovation Management at the University of Maribor, Slovenia, in 2006, under the Fulbright Program of the U. S. Department of State.
 Karol presents his impressions and observations made during the semester in Slovenia in the blog at the address: http://karol-pelcpictures.blogspot.com/.

 In 2014, Karol Pelc received the Fulbright award for visiting professorship in Austria during the spring 2015 at the IMC University of Applied Sciences, Krems, Austria.
-Pictures related to his experience in Austria during the spring semester 2015 will be placed in the same blog soon.
+Under this grant, Pelc taught 3 graduate courses and conducted research on innovation adoption in countries of Central Europe.

 Karol Pelc serves on the editorial board of the international journal "Transformations," and collaborates as a guest editor with the International Journal of Technology Management (Special Issue 2005) and the International Journal of Knowledge Management Studies.
 In the latter capacity, in 2009, he edited and published (jointly with prof. D. Senoo, Tokyo Institute of Technology), the Special Issue of that journal (Vol.3, No.1/2, 2009) on the subject of "An Interface Between Strategic Management and Knowledge Management."